Geronimo321/HealthTracker/README.md

 + Upload Sleep time, Meals, Excercise, and Mood each day.
 + Keep record of these over time using a calendar to be able to look at your history.
-+ A visualazation of stats over time through some sort of graph (tbd).
++ A visualization of stats over time through some sort of graph (tbd).